AlasdairGray/HCLS-Stats-Queries/README.md

-# HCLS-Stats-Queries
+# Dataset Descriptions: HCLS Community Profile

- Queries for computing the statistics reported in the Health Care and Life Sciences Dataset Descriptions Community profile.
+This repository contains a copy of the queries given in [Section 6.6](https://www.w3.org/TR/hcls-dataset/#s6_6) of the [Dataset Descriptions: HCLS Community Profile](https://www.w3.org/TR/hcls-dataset/).
+The queries can be used to compute the statistical metrics that the profile reports.